States L2 Landing Page Tabs

 The Alaska Resource Data File (ARDF) site provides descriptions of mines, prospects, and mineral occurrences for individual U.S. Geological Survey 1:250,000-scale quadrangles in Alaska.

 Sea otters are crucial indicators of the health of our nearshore waters and coastal resources, from kelp forests to fisheries.
 What clues does the sea otter's decline hold for our knowledge of ecosystem and global change?
-WERC's Dr. Tim Tinker and U.S. and Canadian researchers have teamed together to investigate.
+WERC's sea otter team and U.S. and Canadian researchers have teamed together to investigate.

 Relevance to USGS Missions: